Report by Miguel Bigueur & Les Davis

 Figure 1.
 Anatomy of a URL and Web Server Architecture.

-The intent is to manipulate URL inputs as a method of infiltration by means of legitimacy.
+The intent to manipulate URL inputs is a method of infiltration utilized by criminals as a means of legitimacy.
 The goal here is to masquerade as legitimate traffic in an effort to penetrate firewalls uninhibited, while bypassing all pre-established defense mechanisms.
 Once this is achieved, an attacker is afforded the opportunity to escalate privileges with an opportunity to engage in lateral movements.

 A few tools that can be used to help discover vulnerabilities in web and mail servers include: Continue reading